daynyus02/railway_tracker/terraform/resources/README.md

-# `/terraform/pipeline`
+# `/terraform/resources`

-All terraform files to provision the resources for the pipelines are here.
+Terraform files to provision resources for the project are here.

 ## Set up